 Registration Round I

-Students log on to my.harvard for Registration Round I and may request up to 20 credits they would like to take, including cross-registered and reading and research courses.
+Students log on to my.harvard for Registration Round I and may request up to 20 credits they would like to take.
+Cross-registered credits and Reading and Research credits are counted in this total.
 They may change their selections at any time during Registration Round I and later during Registration Round II.

 Students who have selected an oversubscribed class during Registration Round I will receive an email from the HKS Office of the Registrar about the option to bid on the course.
 Students are given an endowment of points per academic year to use during the bidding process.
 The endowment is determined by a student’s anticipated graduation year and program.

 Registration Round II

 After the bidding period, Registration Round II opens in my.harvard to allow students to revise their schedules.
 Registration Round II is first come, first served.
 Students are advised to check the course capacities for these classes often to determine space availability.

 Add/Drop and Cross-Registration

 At this time, HKS students may revise their schedules in my.harvard.
 Harvard cross-registrants will submit their online registration requests through my.harvard.
 MIT students will use their own MIT portal, and Fletcher students will use the university's cross-registration portal.
 HKS student and cross-registrant registration requests will appear in my.harvard for faculty members to review and approve.
 Faculty members have the discretion to choose students according to their own priority order during the HKS add/drop and cross-registration period.